gabrielmartell/COMP3005-Project-Template/README.md

 - dbexport.sql
   - This is an **example** of an exported database.

+## Modules and Dependencies:
+This code primairly uses the psycopg3 module, installation and documentation is listed in this [hyperlink.](https://www.psycopg.org/psycopg3/docs/)

 ## How Does This Work?
 Your task is to ONLY write your SQL queries within the prompted space within each Q_# method (where # is the question number).